Bar Association 5K Run/Walk May 21

 The following courses are cosponsored by the Philadelphia Bar Association and the Pennsylvania Bar Institute.
 All courses are at The CLE Conference Center in the Wanamaker Building, except as otherwise noted.
 Registration begins 30 minutes before course start time.

-5 substantive, 1 ethics CLE credits (Must attend full class to receive the ethics credit)
+5 substantive, 1 ethics CLE credits (Must attend the entire class to receive ethics credit)

 6 substantive CLE credits